1. Purpose of policy

 (c) 2 students, other than persons who are employed by the University in either a full or part time capacity.

 4.3 For the purposes of Council elections, staff who are employed by the University on a casual basis, or as sessionals, are not considered to be full-time or part-time staff.
-Therefore, staff who are employed at USC as casuals or sessionals are not eligible to be Council members.
+Therefore, staff who are employed at USC as casuals or sessionals are not eligible to be Council members in the categories limited to full-time and part-time staff.

-4.4 Each elected member is to be elected by a ballot at which:
+4.4 Each elected member is to be elected by a Council election.

-(c) for an elected student member all the students may vote.
+5.3 In a Council election for an elected student member, all students are eligible to vote.

-5.2 The Returning Officer will request the Director, Human Resources and Director, Student Services and Engagement to produce electoral rolls to support the conduct of Academic staff, General staff and Student elections to Council.
+5.5 The Returning Officer will request the Director, Human Resources and Director, Student Services and Engagement to produce electoral rolls to support the conduct of academic staff, general staff and student elections to Council.

-5.3 Anyone wishing to determine their eligibility to nominate, be nominated or vote in a Council election is entitled to view the relevant electoral Roll and may organise to do so by contacting the Returning Officer.
+5.6 Anyone wishing to determine their eligibility to nominate, be nominated or vote in a Council election is entitled to view the relevant electoral roll and may organise to do so by contacting the Returning Officer.

 6. Election timeline

-6.1 Not more than 2 months prior to the expiration of the term of office of an elected member, the Returning Officer will conduct an election in accordance with this Policy.
+6.1 Not more than three months prior to the expiration of the term of office of an elected member, the Returning Officer will conduct an election in accordance with this policy.

 6.2 In the conduct of an election the following intervals must be allowed: